be-hacking-hyf/HTML-CSS-GitHub/README.md

 Along side Sunday classes and weekly projects, you'll be expected to complete a set of focused exercises.
 While the project teaches how to integrate your skills, the exercises will focus on strengthening individual skills.
 This module's exercises can be found [in the exercise folder](./exercises).

-Exercises are all due at the end of the Module, we won't be checking your exercises each week (unless you have some questions, of course!).
+Exercises are all due at the end of the Module, we won't be checking your exercises each week (unless you have some questions of course!).
 We also won't accept any homework for JavaScript 1 until you have submitted your exercises from HTML & CSS.

-So try being organized about this!
-It'll be a lot easier to finish these exercises (and you'll learn a whole lot more) if you study them an hour a day than if you cram it all into the last weekend.
+So be organized about this!
+It's a lot easier to finish these exercises if you study them an hour a day than if you cram it all into the last weekend, and you'll learn a whole lot more along the way.

 ___